Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

+Suppose first that $a_0$ enters and leaves the domain containing $w_d$ at least once.
+Then consider the subarc $a_1$ of $a_0$ which starts at one of its endpoints, passes through one of the basepoints and stops right before $a_0$ passes through the second basepoint, which we choose to be the distinguished one.
+The boundary of a small neighbourhood of the circle component from which $a_1$ starts and of $a_1$ now provides $\alpha_1$.
+In case $a_0$ does not enter and leave the domain of $w_d$ (for such a possibility see Figure~\ref{f:elfel}(a)), we choose another curve $\alpha _1$: Instead of applying Figure~\ref{f:add}(i), we rather apply the choice shown by Figure~\ref{f:megegy}.
+In the above example the appropriate choice is given by Figure~\ref{f:elfel}(b).
+A similar choice applied in the pair-of-pants $S-P$ gives $\alpha_1'$; now the subarc $a_1'$ will avoid the distinguished basepoint $w_d$.
+Now we are ready to state the result which nicely connects curve configurations in Case A to the elementary curve configurations.

-\begin{thm} Suppose that a $\betak$--convenient diagram $\DD_1$ in $S$ falling under Case A (with $\alpha_0$ given, and $\alpha_1, \alpha_1'$ chosen as above) is fixed.
-Then there is an elementary situation $\DD_2$ such that $\DD_1$ and $\DD_2$ are nicely connected. \end{thm} \begin{proof} First we will represent the three curves by three oriented arcs (which presentation will resemble to the presentation of elementary situations).
+\begin{prop} Suppose that a $\betak$--convenient diagram $\DD_1$ in $S$ falling under Case A (with $\alpha_0$ given, and $\alpha_1, \alpha_1'$ chosen as above) is fixed.
+Then there is an elementary curve configuration $\DD_2$ such that $\DD_1$ and $\DD_2$ are nicely connected. \end{prop} \begin{proof} First we will represent the three curves by three oriented arcs (which will resemble the presentation of elementary situations).
 We start by applying a nice handle slide on $\alpha_0$ over $\alpha_1$ performed at a segment of $\alpha_0$ neighbouring $w_d$.
+Notice that with the somewhat complicated choice of $\alpha _1$ given above, such a nice handle slide always exists: if the arc $a_0$ enters and leaves the domain of $w_d$ then the parallel portion of $\alpha _0$ and $\alpha _1$ provide the required (nice) handle slide, while in the other possibility for $a_0$, our modified choice of $\alpha _1$ makes sure of the existence of the handle slide.
 In Figure~\ref{f:simp} we work out a particular example: (a) shows the two arcs $a_0$ and $a_0'$ (the neighbourhoods of which, together with their endcircles, provide $\alpha _0$ and $\alpha _0'$); the arc $a_0$ is solid, while $a_0'$ is dashed on Fiure~\ref{f:simp}(a).
 Figure~\ref{f:simp}(b) shows $\alpha _0$ and $\alpha _1$, and also indicates the point where we take the handle slide; in this figure $\alpha _0$ is dashed and $\alpha _1$ is solid.